Victor Cousin: Three results of psychological observation

-Doctrine of the Reason
+Doctrine of reason

-But it is in his doctrine of the Reason that the distinctive principle of the philosophy of Cousin lies.
+But it is in his doctrine of reason that the distinctive principle of the philosophy of Cousin lies.
 The reason given to us by psychological observation, the reason of our consciousness, is impersonal in its nature.
 We do not make it; its character is precisely the opposite of individuality; it is universal and necessary.
 The recognition of universal and necessary principles in knowledge is the essential point in psychology; it ought to be put first and emphasized to the last that these exist and that they are wholly impersonal or absolute.
 The number of these principles, their enumeration and classification, is an important point, but it is secondary to that of the recognition of their true nature.
 This was the point which Kant missed in his analysis, and this is the fundamental truth which Cousin thinks he has restored to the integrity of philosophy by the method of the observation of consciousness.
 And how is this impersonality or absoluteness of the conditions of knowledge to be established?
 The answer is in substance that Kant went wrong in putting necessity first as the criterion of those laws.
 This brought them within the sphere of reflection, and gave as their guarantee the impossibility of thinking them reversed; and led to their being regarded as wholly relative to human intelligence, restricted to the sphere of the phenomenal, incapable of revealing to us substantial reality—necessary, yet subjective.
 But this test of necessity is a wholly secondary one; these laws are not thus guaranteed to us; they are each and all given to us, given to our consciousness, in an act of spontaneous apperception or apprehension, immediately, instantaneously, in a sphere above the reflective consciousness, yet within the reach of knowledge.
 And "All subjectivity with all reflection expires in the spontaneity of apperception.
-The reason becomes subjective by relation to the voluntary and free self; but in itself it is impersonal; it belongs not to this or to that self in humanity; it belongs not even to humanity.
+The reason becomes subjective by relation to the voluntary and free self, but in itself it is impersonal; it belongs not to this or to that self in humanity; it belongs not even to humanity.
 We may say with truth that nature and humanity belong to it, for without its laws both would perish."